SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation: Abstract

 \section{Abstract}

 Large language models (LLMs) have recently demonstrated remarkable capabilities in machine translation (MT).
-However, most advanced MT-specific LLMs heavily rely on external supervision signals during training, such as human-annotated reference data or trained reward models (RMs), which are often expensive to obtain and challenging to scale.
-To overcome this limitation, we propose a \underline{S}imple \underline{S}elf-\underline{R}ewarding (\emoji \textbf{SSR}) Reinforcement Learning (RL) framework for MT that is reference-free, fully online, and relies solely on self-judging rewards.
-Training with SSR using 13K monolingual examples and Qwen-2.5-7B as the backbone, our model SSR-Zero-7B outperforms existing MT-specific LLMs, e.g., TowerInstruct-13B and GemmaX-28-9B, as well as larger general LLMs like Qwen2.5-32B-Instruct in English $\leftrightarrow$ Chinese translation tasks from WMT23, WMT24, and Flores200 benchmarks.
-Furthermore, by augmenting SSR with external supervision from COMET, our strongest model, SSR-X-Zero-7B, achieves state-of-the-art performance in English $\leftrightarrow$ Chinese translation, surpassing all existing open-source models under 72B parameters and even outperforming closed-source models, e.g., GPT-4o and Gemini 1.5 Pro.
-Our analysis highlights the effectiveness of the self-rewarding mechanism compared to the external LLM-as-a-judge approach in MT and demonstrates its complementary benefits when combined with trained RMs.
-Our findings provide valuable insight into the potential of self-improving RL methods.
-We have publicly released our code, data and models\footnote{\url{https://github.com/Kelaxon/SSR-Zero}}.
+However, most advanced MT-specific LLMs rely heavily on external supervision during training, such as human-annotated reference data or trained reward models (RMs), which are expensive to obtain and difficult to scale.
+To address this limitation, we propose \underline{S}imple \underline{S}elf-\underline{R}ewarding (\emoji \textbf{SSR}), a reinforcement learning (RL) framework for MT that is reference-free and relies solely on self-judging rewards.
+Using only 13K monolingual examples and Qwen-2.5-7B as the backbone, SSR-Zero-7B outperforms existing MT-specific LLMs as well as larger general LLMs such as Qwen2.5-32B-Instruct on English $\leftrightarrow$ Chinese translation benchmarks including WMT23, WMT24, and FLORES200.
+It further demonstrates strong generalization to low-resource language pairs.
+In addition, when augmented with external supervision from COMET, our strongest model, SSR-X-Zero-7B, surpasses all existing open-source models under 72B parameters and performs competitively with leading closed-source systems in English $\leftrightarrow$ Chinese translation.
+Our analysis highlights the effectiveness and generalizability of the self-rewarding mechanism relative to external LLM-as-a-judge approaches and demonstrates its complementary benefits when combined with trained RMs.
+We will publicly release our code, data, and models.